Andreas90GR/hellow-word/README.md

 # hellow-word
-this repository is for pactise
+this repository is for pactise only